Bulgaria–Poland relations: Modern period

 One of the escape routes of Poles who fled to Hungary after the German-Soviet invasion of Poland, which started World War II, to Polish-allied France, where the Polish Army was reconstituted to continue the fight against Germany, led through Bulgaria.
 Bulgaria confidentially authorized the evacuation of Poles through its territory, after difficulties began to arise in escaping through Yugoslavia and Greece, due to those countries' fear of Germany.
+During the war, Bulgarian prisoners were held by the Germans alike Poles in the camps in Świecko and Słońsk.